Skip to Content (Press Enter)

 Frequently Asked Questions

-• The foundation awards grants through a competitive application and review process.
+• The Foundation awards grants through a competitive application and review process.

 To be considered for funding, an organization must meet all eligibility criteria for the specific funding opportunity, as outlined in its guidelines; and prospective grantees must complete an online application, including all required documents.

-• Open funding opportunities are announced on this website and through the Blue & You e-newsletter.
+• Open funding opportunities are announced on this website and through the Blue & You Foundation e-newsletter.
 We encourage you to sign up for the e-newsletters using the link at the bottom of the page to receive funding alerts and learn more about the Foundation and the work of our grantees.

 • Programs and projects should address community issues related to health, well-being, and/or education and offer a solution to the issue(s) by bringing together and working with community partners and funders.
-The Blue & You Foundation’s funding focuses are behavioral health, maternal and pediatric health, and social determinants of health.
+The Blue & You Foundation’s funding focuses are behavioral health, maternal and child health, and social determinants of health.
 Programs and organizations should also demonstrate operational and financial viability.

 • Capital campaigns or endowments